“You are powerful beyond measure.” Meet Beedie Luminary Orla Moore.

 Working my part time job through covid had really helped me practice my patience, tolerance and empathy.
 This pandemic has been a tumultuous time for everyone, and people can be on edge, I’ve found that a little empathy goes a long way.
 Even just asking people how their days are going and seeing that maybe going out to buy their pet food might be the only interaction they are having has been a pretty impactful experience for me.

-What is something you learned in the last week?
+What have you learned in the past week?

-I just attended a workshop through Beedie Luminaries about motivation and burnout and one of the things that’s stuck with me was that people are supposed to function more like sprinters opposed to marathon runners.
-This means that we are not meant to be giving everything our all 100% of the time, rather in short productive bursts.
+I recently attended a Beedie Luminaries workshop on motivation and burnout, where one key takeaway stuck with me: people should function more like sprinters rather than marathon runners.
+This means we are not meant to give our all 100% of the time but rather to work in short, productive bursts.

 What’s the coolest (or most important) trend you see today?

 I think it’s great that intersectional feminism is becoming way more mainstream.
-The intersectional aspect in particular is what I find really powerful about the movement as its advocating for equality for everyone, true inclusivity As a collective we are responsible for shaping society and if society is built by us then we have the opportunity to change it.
-Standing up for the numerous communities which are currently being discriminated against and oppressed starts with education on the issues which is why the popularity of the movement is so great.
+I find the intersectional aspect of the movement particularly powerful because it advocates for equality for everyone and true inclusivity.
+As a collective, we shape society, and since we build society, we have the opportunity to change it.
+By standing up for the numerous communities currently facing discrimination and oppression, we begin with educating ourselves on these issues, which is why the movement’s popularity is so significant.

 Who inspires you and why?